robrix/Many-Types-Make-Light-Work/Many Types Make Light Work.md

 ^ Composition may be a less familiar term, but you use the concept all the time: it boils down to objects which can be used together.
 For example, a `UIView` is composed with its superview, its subviews, and its view controller.

-^ We reuse implementations using composition by simply using the different implementations together.
-Composition doesn’t provide interface reuse—we’d describe that as the job of its fraternal twin, abstraction—but it does work just fine with shared interfaces: anything which composes with a given interface can compose with any type providing it.
+^ A class composed of other classes reuses them.
+A method calling other methods reuses them.
+And anything composed with a given interface can be reused with any type providing it.

-^ But even though we _can_ use composition & abstraction to reuse implementations & interfaces, we will often reach for subclassing first.

-^ However…
+^ On the surface, they seem to do the same job.
+However…

 ---

 > subclassing ≃ 💥🔥💀

-^ …subclassing tends to cause us problems.
+^ …subclassing causes problems.
 For example…

 ---